 The information and recommendations contained herein are based upon data believed to be up todate and correct.
 However, no guarantee or warranty of any kind, express or implied, is made with respect to the information contained herein.
 We accept no responsibility and disclaim all liability for any harmful effects that may be caused by purchase, resale, use or exposure to our material.
-Customers and users of this material must comply with all applicable health and safety laws, regulations, and orders.
-In particular, they are under an obligation to carry out a risk assessment for the particular work places and to take adequate risk management measures in accordance with the national implementation legislation of EU Directives 89/391 and 98/24.
+Customers and users of this material must comply with all applicable health and safety laws, regulations, and orders, including OSHA Hazardous Communication Standard.